-- Administer more complex therapies such as ovulation induction with FSH
+- They can administer more complex therapies, such as ovulation induction with FSH

-- Administer the most appropriate treatments early in the course of therapy
+- They can administer the most appropriate treatments early in the course of therapy

-- Advise you on lifestyle and diet habits
+- They can advise you on lifestyle and diet habits

 How Long Should We Try Before Seeing a Fertility Specialist?